Table of Contents

-Animals derive their nutrition either by eating plants directly, they are called herbivores, or indirectly by eating animals which have consumed plants, they are called carnivores.
-Some animals feed on both plants and animals; these animals are termed as omnivores.
+Animals derive their nutrition either by eating plants directly (herbivores), or indirectly by eating animals which have consumed plants (carnivores).
+Some animals feed on both plants and animals; these animals are termed omnivores.
 All organisms require food for their survival and growth.

-Food has different components, called nutrients, like carbohydrates, fats, minerals, proteins, and vitamins, which are required for maintenance of the body.
-These components are complex and cannot be used as it is for nutrition in animals; so they are broken down into simpler components by the process of digestion.
+Food has different components, called nutrients, like carbohydrates, fats, minerals, proteins, and vitamins, which are required for the maintenance of the body.
+These components are complex and cannot be used directly, so they are broken down into simpler components by the process of digestion.

 Nutrition in Animals

 Nutrition in animals depends upon the feeding habits of the animals.
 The process of taking in food is called ingestion.
 The method of ingestion is different in different animals.
 For example-Bees and hummingbirds suck nectar from plants, a python swallows its prey and cattle feed on grass.